jacksondoherty/Tilt-Brush-Clone-for-Google-Cardboard/README.txt

-AirCanvas is a Tilt Brush clone for Google Cardboard.
+Tilt Brush clone for Google Cardboard.
 A Bluetooth controller is required to play.

 NOTE:

-AirCanvas has only been tested with a Power A Moga Hero Bluetooth controller and Android smartphone.
+This game has only been tested with a Power A Moga Hero Bluetooth controller and Android smartphone.
 Other bluetooth controllers are likely to work but not guaranteed.